eperche-fr/docs/MyTado/en_US/index_beta.md

 Clicking on the **Commands** tab shows a list of all available commands and the option to log numerical values and weather status.
 Data updates every 30 minutes, but you can force an update on demand with the **Refresh** command (note that this forces the update of weather data as well as all your devices belonging to this home).

-The widget displays the weather as an image along with the current temperature and brightness.
+The widget displays the current weather as an image, along with the temperature, current brightness, and the people present at home.

 ### The Tado User <img src="../images/MyTado_user.png" width="60"/>